tonybenoy/tonybenoy.com/README.md

 # tonybenoy.com

 Personal website built with FastAPI and served via Docker with nginx reverse proxy.
-The application fetches and displays GitHub repository information with Redis caching.
+The application fetches and displays GitHub repository information with in-memory caching.

 ## Architecture